Use the BigQuery Storage Read API to read table data

 ||Decimal256||Precision = 76, scale = 38|

 There are restrictions on the ability to reorder projected columns and the complexity of row filter predicates.
-Currently, filtering support when serializing data using Apache Avro is more mature than when using Apache Arrow.

 The Storage Read API is supported in the same regions as BigQuery.
 See the Dataset locations page for a complete list of supported regions and multi-regions.